-In keeping with the title of my blog, I am going to share a few of the beautiful things I’ve observed this fall.
+In keeping with the tagline of my blog, “Observing all things beautiful in life and travel”, I am going to share a few of the beautiful things I’ve observed this fall.

 This is an exercise in gratitude for the blessings I often overlook.